DivergentClouds/tundra/readme.txt

 	; moves an immediate to PC
 	JMPI imm

+	; jump to src if dest1 and dest2 are equal
+	JEQ dest1, dest2, src

+	; jump to imm if dest1 and dest2 are equal
+	JEQI dest1, dest2, imm

+	; jump to src if dest1 and dest2 are not equal
+	JNE dest1, dest2, src

+	; jump to imm if dest1 and dest2 are not equal
+	JNEI, dest1, dest2, imm

 	; this macro must be called before the first time a macro that uses the stack ; 	is called
 	; macros that use the stack reserve C as the stack pointer